Anne de Montmorency, 1st Duke of Montmorency: Palace revolution

 François I of France died around 14:00 on 31 March 1547.
-While those in the room were still mourning, the dauphin Bretagne, now styled King Henri II dashed off letters summoning Diane and Montmorency to come to court.
+While those in the room were still mourning, the dauphin Brittany, now styled King Henri II dashed off letters summoning Diane and Montmorency to come to court.
 Montmorency's recall was therefore rapid, and he was invited to join Henri at Saint-Germain.
 The two engaged in a 2 hour conference on 1 April during which Montmorency and the king engaged in a complete reorganisation of the government.
 After the meeting Montmorency received the apartments of François' former mistress the duchesse d'Étampes at Saint-Germain.
 Holding court here, he received the flocks of condolences that poured in for the recently departed king.

 Montmorency assumed the position that had been jointly occupied by Admiral Annebault and Cardinal de Tournon in leading the administration of François in the king's final years.
 Both men were dispossessed of their charges that evening.
 Annebault was allowed to remain Admiral, however he would no longer be paid, in much the same way as Montmorency had maintained his charge of Constable without pay during his disgrace.
 He was further obliged to surrender his Marshal office to Saint-André.
 Montmorency became commander of the royal armies and the lynchpin of the royal council almost immediately.
 His proximity with the new king was such that he even shared the king's bed on occasion during 1547, a practice which shocked some contemporaries.
 The ambassador of Ferrara remarked on the matter with revulsion.
 His establishment as head of the administration was represented by his resumption of the offices of Constable and Grand Maître which he had enjoyed in former years.
 The duchesse d'Étampes, enemy of both Montmorency and Henri was banished from court.
 Montmorency also received the arrears of pay he would have been owed if not for his disgrace.

 With great pride Montmorency remarked on a different incident of intimacy with the king where Henri had entered his chambers while he was receiving a footbath.
 The Constable bragged about the event to Saint-André, who in turn told the duc d'Aumale.
 According to the ambassador of Ferrara, Aumale was mortified, keenly aware the king would never make such shows of intimacy with him.
 One of the king's favourite horses, Compère was a gift from Montmorency.